-

 Your Label

-Seven Penobscot paddlers from Indian Island participate in the 26th Kenduskeag, and all seven go home with trophies: Scott Phillips, Troy Francis, Mark Ranco, Chris Francis, Barry Dana, Neil Phillips and Nedabeh Wilcox. -
+Seven Penobscot paddlers from Indian Island participated in the 26th Kenduskeag, and all seven went home with trophies: Scott Phillips, Troy Francis, Mark Ranco, Chris Francis, Barry Dana, Neil Phillips and Nedabeh Wilcox. -

 April 18 1992